SE 34th Street Safety and Mobility Project

 Where may I find the hyperlink to the results of Community Survey #1?

-Ken P. asked over 1 year ago
+Ken P. asked about 2 years ago

 Thank you for your interest!
 We have just closed the initial community survey and will be posting the first Community Engagement Summary soon.
 It will be available at this webpage.